Ancient Bristlecone Pine Forest

 The Ancient Bristlecone Pine Forest is a protected area high in the White Mountains in Inyo County in eastern California.

 Geography

 The forest is east of the Owens Valley, high on the eastern face of the White Mountains in the upper Fish Lake-Soda Spring Watershed, above the northernmost reach of the Mojave Desert into Great Basin ecotone.
-The forest's mountain habitat is in the Central Basin and Range ecoregion (EPA) and Taiga and Boreal forest ecoregion (WWF).
+The forest's mountain habitat is in the Central Basin and Range ecoregion (EPA) and Great Basin montane forests (One Earth).
 The Patriarch Grove is the source of Cottonwood Creek, a designated Wild and Scenic River.

 Ecology

-The Great Basin bristlecone pine (Pinus longaeva) trees grow between 9,800 and 11,000 feet (3,000–3,400 m) above sea level, in xeric alpine conditions, protected within the Inyo National Forest.
-Limber pine (Pinus flexilis) also grow in the forest.
+The Great Basin bristlecone pine (Pinus longaeva) grows between 9,800 and 11,000 feet (3,000–3,400 m) above sea level, in xeric alpine conditions, protected within the Inyo National Forest.
+The limber pine (Pinus flexilis) also grows in the Ancient Bristlecone Pine Forest.